The Smart EQ forfour is a stylish, compact city car

 Smart EQ forfour – Price

-That really puts it in serious competition with the Volkswagen e-up, another small 4-seater, that costs £19,615.
+That really puts it in serious competition with the Volkswagen e-up and another small 4-seaters like the Skoa CITIGOe iV, the Seat Mii electric.

 However, the EQ forfour is not offering much value for money in today’s increasingly competitive EV market.
 The price you pay per mile of range is towards the lower end of the table.